Marketing a book is not the same as marketing other products.

 Having social media accounts is crucial in today’s world to reach your target audience, new readers, potential readers, and fellow writers who can help you market your books in exchange for plugs and mentions of their books.

-Developing an understanding of how targeted ads work and how to manage and navigate as many of these different sites as possible will be a big help in your success in marketing on social media.
+Developing an understanding of how targeted ads work and how to manage and navigate as many of these different social media pages as possible will be a big help in your success in marketing on social media.
 The bigger your online presence, the better your odds are of becoming a reader magnet and getting these readers to leave reviews that will sell you more books.

 Using Facebook as a Marketing Tool